Recommendations from Johnny's Onion Overwintering Trials

 Because botrytis thrives in humid conditions, ensuring that your tunnel is well ventilated and lowering the humidity around the plants by removing row covers as often as possible will help to prevent this disease.

 Doubling or Splitting

-A number of factors can cause doubles, from the genetics of the variety to inconsistent watering, but for overwintered onions, it is most likely caused by fluctuating temperatures — another reason to ensure good ventilation in your structure.
+A number of factors can cause doubles, from the genetics of the variety to inconsistent watering, but environmentally, doubling is often the result of fluctuating temperatures — yet another reason to ensure good ventilation in your structure.

-- Production of Bulbing Onions Overwintered in New Hampshire with Protection by Low Tunnels (2011–2012 and 2012–2013) Article
+- Production of Bulbing Onions Overwintered in New Hampshire with Protection by Low Tunnels • HortTechnology • Open-source Article

-- Research Report: Overwintering Onions (2014–2015) PDF
+- Research Report: Overwintering Onions UNH Cooperative Extension • PDF